 Iran's global political isolation, heightened by its controversial nuclear programme, has led to a reduction in business from international contractors and banks, making it difficult to secure technology and finance for projects.
-Investors with an exposure to the American market have been cautious, mindful of the US's moves to enforce its own sanctions on Iran and the possibility of international sanctions.
+Investors with an exposure to the American market have been cautious in the past due to sanctions.
 Asian investors with little or no exposure to the US are showing greater interest in the sector.
 While international sanctions have been relaxed, the US is likely to retain a punitive sanctions regime.

-As Iran faces some international rehabilitation under President Rouhani, it is steadily recovering from the effects of the EU and US sanctions regimes, as well as more limited international sanctions, which prompted an economic crisis fuelled by the collapse of the rial and hyperinflation.
+As Iran undergoes international rehabilitation under President Rouhani, it is steadily recovering from the effects of the EU and US sanctions regimes, as well as more limited international sanctions, which prompted an economic crisis fuelled by the collapse of the rial and hyperinflation.